hipe/php-diffy/README.txt

   (maintaining the structure.)
 That is, make a subtree of the project tree containing only those files that have changed."

 (actually, at that time i was doing this manually, which is when i decided i needed to make something like this.)

+(anyone familiar with git stash should not be needing this or using this or reading this.)

 Then in my main folder I revert back to a pristine copy, and work on the new task.
 But then, uh-oh, now the second task-switch happens where I need to